-- check for the size of the cloth rolls & to see whether any indication is there in the cloth rolls - check whether any spare/raw material/ tool / fabric/ any other material is thrown under the machines or in the other work areas. - Question the previous shift weaver for any deviation in the above and should bring the same to the knowledge of his/ her shift superior as well that of the previous shift as well. - ensure proper functioning of Airjet loom machine parts and machine - ensure the wastes collection boxes are empty while taking charge of shift - check the cleanliness of the machines & other work areas - ensure the work spot is clean.
+- question the previous shift weaver for any deviation in the above and should bring the same to the knowledge of his/ her shift superior as well that of the previous shift as well. - proper functioning of shuttle-less loom projectile machine parts and machine - ensure the wastes collection boxes are empty while taking charge of shift - ensure the work spot is clean

-Handing over the Shift
+> Handing over the Shift

-- hand over the shift to the incoming airjet loom weaver in a proper manner - ensure in providing the details regarding count produced, colour coding followed in the Air jet loom for his allocated number of looms or machines - provide all relevant information regarding the type of fabric production, damaged machine parts if any - get clearance from the incoming counterpart before leaving the work spot - should report to his/ her shift superiors as well as that of the incoming shift operator in case his/ her counterpart doesn't report for the incoming shift - ensure the shift is properly handed over to the incoming shift operator - report to his/ her shift superior about the quality / production / safety issues/ any other issue faced in his/ her shift and should leave the department only after getting concurrence for the same from his/ her superiors - collect the waste from waste collection bags, weigh them and transport to storage area - ensure the work spot is clean.
+- hand over the shift to the incoming shuttle-less loom weaver projectile in a proper manner - ensure in providing the details regarding count produced, colour coding followed in the shuttle-less loom projectile for his allocated number of looms or machines - provide all relevant information regarding the type of fabric production, damaged machine parts if any - should get clearance from the incoming counterpart before leaving the work spot . - report to his/ her shift superiors as well as that of the incoming shift operator in case his/ her counterpart doesn't report for the incoming shift - ensure the shift is properly handed over to the incoming shift operator - report to his/ her shift superior about the quality / production / safety issues/ any other issue faced in his/ her shift and should leave the department only after getting concurrence for the same from his/ her superiors - collect the waste from waste collection bags, weigh them and transport to storage area - ensure the work spot is clean

-Page N l o 22 -------- ---------------
+Page N l o 20 -------- ---------------

-14. Operations for Air Jet Loom
+14. Operations for Projectile Loom

-Attending to Warp Break
+> Attending to Warp Break